chadley78/Located-iOS-App/INVITATION_SERVICE_README.md

 7. Verify ChildDisplayItem.isPending logic in FamilyModels.swift
 8. **For map issues**: Verify that map listens to authenticated user ID, not pending UUID
 9. **For ID replacement**: Check logs for "Replacing pending child ID with authenticated user ID"
+10. **For immediate map visibility**: Check console for "📍 Force location update requested" after invitation acceptance
+11. **For environment object issues**: Verify LocationService is injected in WelcomeView, AuthenticationView, and ChildSignUpView

 ## Pending Invitations Implementation